Skip to content

 Visiting Winkworth Arboretum with your dog

-Winkworth Arboretum is a three pawprint rated place.
+Winkworth Arboretum is a two pawprint rated place.
 Well-behaved dogs and their owners are welcome to explore Winkworth at any time of year.
 Find out more about bringing your four-legged friend with you when you visit.

 A beginner's guide to forest bathing

-Forest bathing is a way of relaxing and slowing down the mind by immersing yourself in nature.
+Learn about forest bathing, a way of relaxing and slowing down the mind by immersing yourself in nature.
 It can help reduce blood pressure, lower stress levels and improve concentration.

 Countryside and woodland in Surrey